 (concept A OR concept B) AND concept CUse parentheses to expand your search string and include more terms. ex: (strawberry OR banana) AND smoothie |

 Let's say you're looking for information on the use of unmanned aerial vehicles in the military and the ethical implications thereof.
-You have a few keywords here:

 ("unmanned aerial vehicle*" OR drone*)